 Honors Algebra II is a challenging and academically rigorous Algebra II course for honors math students.
 In the course, students are expected to develop excellent proficiency in algebraic method and technique, to have outstanding recall of formulas and definitions, and be able to use higher levels of thinking skills successfully to do problems and applications that require substantial analysis and synthesis of information.
-Honors Algebra II is a fast-paced course so that topics can be studied, and numerous and varied real world applications can be explored.
-Students are required to have a TI-83+ or TI-84+ graphing calculator for this course.
+Honors Algebra II is a fast-paced course so that topics can be studied more deeply, more topics can be studied, and numerous and varied real world applications can be explored.
 LEVEL 3

-GEOMETRY EC Prerequisite: Teacher Recommendation
+GEOMETRY EC